-SNF: no one, really understands the impacts.
+SNF: no one really understands the impacts.
 Like the two-nukes dropped on Japan, no one knew till after, what we’d created.
 Minutes after Japan’s nuclear incineration, the stunned world became an expert.

 Generating nuclear power is mathematical guesswork, based on best-guess scientific assumptions.
 It’s why nuke-plants are over engineered steel-and-concrete behemoths.
 To protect surrounding humanity from its minuscule radiating death-rods, should a hiccup jump its perimeter.

 Smaller than mom’s rolling pin.
 Able to devastate entire counties, or worse, depending on prevailing winds should the bad-beastie escape.
-And the beast can release in a 1000 different angry variables.
+And the beast can release in a thousand different angry variables.
 And now, who could imagine Japan, touted as technologically superior worldwide and having learned from experience, would produce the out of control, radiating nuclear meltdown / human screw-up we now watch in stunned silence on TV?
-For the indescribably unfortunate Japanese citizen suffering it point blank, with nowhere to run, and nowhere to hide, stuck in yet another manmade radiating grim reality, waiting for the other shoe to fall — is the scariest, soon to be deadliest workplace on earth.
+For the indescribably unfortunate Japanese citizen suffering it point blank, with nowhere to run, and nowhere to hide, stuck in yet another man-made radiating grim reality, waiting for the other shoe to fall — is the scariest, soon to be deadliest workplace on earth.

-But Japan’s evolving nuclear tragedy in no way excuses SONGS’ troubled nuke-plant fireworks, as SONGS holds down solid last place in US-nukes’ unsatisfactory safety record, or makes a SONGS’ similiar conclusion any less frightening.
+But Japan’s evolving nuclear tragedy in no way excuses SONGS’ troubled nuke-plant fireworks, as SONGS holds down solid last place in US-nukes’ unsatisfactory safety record, or makes a SONGS’ similar conclusion any less frightening.
 Because all SONGS needs, is the same perfect storm to hit California’s coastline.

 Geologists warn, SONGS sits atop the same ticking time bomb ring-of-fire tectonic underpinnings as does Japan.
 A Pacific Rim necklace (includes the Indian Ocean) extending north up the western coastlines of South and North America, east across the Aleutians to Asia, flowing south along Asia’s western perimeter to Australia.
 Japan’s weak link in the Pacific Rim’s infamous ring-of-fire necklace mirrors a SONGS potential.

 Seismologist agree, the USA’s west coast is overdue for “our” next big-one.
 Japan is the example.
 SONGS is our neighboring reality.